Homological approximations in persistence theory: Motivation and related invariants

 If $X = [a,b]$ is an interval subset of $\poset$, then $\rk(M,X) = \rk(M(a,b))$.
 In particular, if $\mathcal{I}$ is the set of intervals in $\poset$, then $\rk(M,\mathcal{I}) = \unrk(M)$.
 Motivated by this fact, Kim and M\'emoli define the \emph{generalized rank invariant} in \cite{KM}.
 This is precisely the invariant $\rk(M,\mathcal{R})$ for $\mathcal{R}$ the set of ``path connected'' subsets of $\poset$.
 In the subsequent works \cite{DKM,KM2}, the set $\mathcal{R}$ has been restricted to that of (all) connected spreads.
 More generally, in \cite{BOO}, Botnan, Oppermann, and Oudot consider the invariants $\rk(M,\mathcal{R})$ where $\mathcal{R}$ is any set of the connected spreads.
 (They actually work over posets which may not be finite and impose some conditions on these sets, but these conditions are always satisfied over finite posets.)

 In another recent work \cite{AENY}, Asashiba, Escolar, Nakashima, and Yoshiwaki work exclusively with finite posets of the form $[0,a] \times [0,b] \subseteq \mathbb{Z}^2$.
 For every spread $[A,B]$, they introduce three invariants.
 It is shown in \cite{KM2}, using \cite[Lemma~3.1]{CL}, that the ``total compression factor'' of \cite{AENY} is precisely $\rk(M,[A,B])$.
 An analogous argument shows that the ``sink-source compression factor'' and ``corner-complete compression factor'' of \cite{AENY} are both of the form $\rk(M,X)$ for some choice of $X$.
 For example, let $[A,B] \subseteq \poset$ be a connected spread.
 Then the invariant $d^{ss}(M,[A,B])$ introduced in \cite{AENY} is precisely $\rk(M,A\cup B)$.

+Finally, the ``multirank function'' introduced by Thomas in \cite[Section~3.2]{thomasThesis} is similar in concept to the association $X \mapsto \rk(M,X)$, but it does not rely on the formal concepts of limits and colimits.
+Indeed, given a pair of subsets $X, Y \subseteq \poset$ with no restrictions, Thomas defines the ``multirank from $X$ to $Y$'' as the rank of a map $\oplus_{a \in X} M(a) \rightarrow \oplus_{b \in Y} M(b)$ formed by the component maps of $M$ together with zero maps where necessary.
+When $X = A$ and $Y = B$ are antichains and $[A,B]$ is a connected spread, we expect that the rank of this map will be related to $\rk(M,A \cup B)$.